ChalmersGU-data-structure-courses/general-course-information/exercises/6-graphs-solutions.md

 ### C1.
 Compute a MST

-There is only one MST, and it's a tree with the following three branches: A–D–E–H–G,  A–B–C,  and D–F. (In other words, the following edges are not in the MST: BE, CE, FG).
+There is only one MST, and it's a tree with the following three branches: A–D–E–H–G, A–B–C, and D–F.
+(In other words, the following edges are not in the MST: BE, CE, FG).

-- [a] Kruskal: Consider the edges in weight order – add an edge to the SPT if it doesn't create a cycle.
+- [a] Kruskal:
+  Consider the edges in weight order – add an edge to the SPT if it doesn't create a cycle.
   The edges will be added in the following order: AD, DE, GH, AB, BC, DF, EH.
-(DE and GH can be added in any order, as can AB and BC)
+(DE and GH can be added in any order, as can AB and BC).

-- [b] Prim, starting from A: The edges will be added to the SPT in the following order: AD, DE, AB, BC, DF, EH, GH
+- [b] Prim, starting from A:
+  The edges will be added to the SPT in the following order: AD, DE, AB, BC, DF, EH, GH.

 ### C2.
 Maximum spanning tree